What is a VECTOR?

 Adjusting resistance levels is easy with a twist of the VECTOR cap.
-If for example you can do bicep curls with 30 pounds but need to dial up to 40 lbs for a military press….
-It’s easy with VECTOR.
+If for example you can do bicep curls with 30 pounds but need to dial up to 40 lbs for a military press….with VECTOR you can do this instantly.
 With resistance bands/tubing you need to stop your workout and find a different color band or tube and set everything up.

 Who can use Kayezen VECTOR?

 VECTOR can be used by people at all fitness levels.
-Anyone who is capable of lifting 10 lbs can use a VECTOR.
 Always consult a healthcare professional before beginning any exercise program.

 What VECTOR Size is right for me?
 Need help?
 Take our quiz for your best options.

-VECTOR 45 is best if you have space constraints in your workout area, or if you travel frequently and need a TSA-friendly size for carry-on luggage.
-Otherwise, opt for a VECTOR 60, which gives you 15 inches of additional pull range for your workouts.
+VECTOR TRAVEL is best if you have space constraints in your workout area, or if you travel frequently and need a TSA-friendly size for carry-on luggage.
+Otherwise, opt for a VECTOR, which gives you 15 inches of additional pull range for your workouts.

 What VECTOR System is right for me?

-VECTOR’s Single Mobile System is a great way to start, and is best for those who won’t need more than 100 lbs of resistance.
-Those who want to take it to the next level should try a Dual Mobile System, which allows you to work out with 2 VECTORs.
-[This also works for couples who don’t want to share!]
-With 4 VECTORs, the VECTOR Pro Mobile System is perfect for personal trainers, coaches, and athletes who want instant access to a wide range of single and dual resistance levels.
+The VECTOR 1 System is a great way to start, and is best for those who won’t need more than 70 lbs of resistance.
+Those who want to take it to the next level should try a 2 System, which allows you to work out with 2 VECTORs at a time to achieve up to 200 pounds or resistance.
+With 4 VECTORs, the VECTOR Pro System is perfect for personal trainers, coaches, and athletes who want instant access to a wide range of single and dual resistance levels.